 While you can place a single order, you get a better price if you sign up for a subscription.
 Initially I didn’t think I’d like having a subscription for laundry detergent, but now I love it.
 Dropps is pretty awesome.
 You can log in to your account and reschedule to earlier if you’re running low.
 Dropps sends an email to confirm each shipment, so if you don’t need any laundry detergent you can kick it out a month or two or more.
 And if you forgot to tell them you moved, you have plenty of time to do so before they ship.(Not that I know from personal experience…) You also get to decide how frequently you want to receive products–it’s not a one-size-fits-all.

 Shampoo bars can be a little weird if you’ve never used them before.
 I’d say it takes 2-3 shampoos to figure out your best shampoo bar routine.
-The two biggest things to know: (1) limit rubbing back and forth, and (2) anticipate fewer suds.
+The two biggest things to know: (1) limit rubbing back and forth (at least with my long, straight hair), and (2) anticipate fewer suds.

 I say “limit rubbing” because the tendency for most people using a bar product is to rub it.
 Rubbing a shampoo bar on your hair–at least if you have baby-fine straight hair like mine–is a bad idea.
 Just like rubbing a towel on your wet hair to dry it is a bad idea.
 Tangles!
 Ugh!
 Instead, rub the shampoo bar in your hands to suds it up, and then transfer the suds from your hands to your hair.
 I also rub the bar on my hair from the top of the scalp straight down (so no “rubbing” more like one pass) It takes me 2-3 rounds of this to work up enough lather to thoroughly coat my hair and be able to run my fingers through to reach my scalp.